 - Contact Us

 Climbing plants may be used to great advantage in every garden; for covering walls of houses or out-buildings, to cover poles and pergolas, low walls, fences and dead tree stumps.
-To view our climbing plants leaflet Click here.
+View our detailed leaflet here.

 Some of the most popular flowering climbers are Clematis which are perfect to cover walls, trellis or pergolas with a mass of blooms from Spring until Autumn.
 The early Summer flowering types may have a second flowering in Autumn.
 Late flowering Viticella types may be grown through early flowering shrubs (especially Ceanothus) to give a longer season of colour.
-They grow best in good loamy soil with well-rotted manure and their heads in the sun and roots in the shade.
-Clematis are heavy feeders and benefit from an annual mulch and watering in dry weather.
+They grow best in good, loamy soil with well-rotted manure, their heads in the sun and roots in the shade.
+Climbing Clematis are heavy feeders and benefit from an annual mulch and watering in dry weather.
 Many may be grown in containers.
-To view our Clematis leaflet Click here.
+To view our Clematis leaflet click here.

 Browse our full range of climbing plants at our St Albans based garden centre today.
 Alternatively, contact our team directly for more information or detailed product information.